 Royalties, licence fees, etc.

 A 10% royalty FCT applies in the case of payments made to a foreign party for transfers of technology or software licence.
 Transfers of technology are defined very broadly.
 Certain contracts for the transfer of technology must be registered with the competent authorities.

 Recently, the MoF has sought to impose a 5% VAT on the payments for the right to use a trademark.

-Foreign companies engaged in or selling goods/ services via e-commerce, digital platform and other business in Vietnam without a permanent establishment now have to directly register and file tax returns in Vietnam for their income from selling goods/services to Vietnamese corporates and individuals.
-Foreign companies will be awarded with a tax code, declare tax online at the portal of the General Department of Taxation (“GDT”) on a quarterly basis and pay tax online
+Foreign companies engaged in or selling goods/services via e-commerce, digital platform, and other business in Vietnam without a PE now have to directly register and file tax returns in Vietnam for their income from selling goods/services to Vietnamese corporates and individuals.
+Foreign companies will be awarded with a tax code, declare tax online at the portal of the GDT on a quarterly basis, and pay tax online.